gpinvestigativ/EEA-CO2-emissions-passenger-cars/README.md

 # Data analysis of the EEA "CO2 emissions from passenger cars" dataset

-every year the EEA is releasing the "Monitoring of CO2 emissions from passenger cars – Regulation (EU) 2019/631" dataset.<sup>[1](#myfootnote1)</sup>
+every year the EEA releases the *"Monitoring of CO2 emissions from passenger cars – Regulation (EU) 2019/631"* dataset.<sup>[1](#myfootnote1)</sup>
 It contains detailed data of each new car registered in the EU.
-The database starts with the year 2012 and has grown to be over 37 million datarows (and over 8GB of data).
+The database starts with the year 2012 and has grown to be over 37 million datarows tall(and over 8GB of data).
 To make analysis easier and faster we introduce a method to aggregate the dataset.
 In this repository we document the aggregation steps.
-If you want to work with the current aggregated dataset (Provisional 2019), you can use the "aggregated-classified.sqlite" SQLite database provided within this repository.
+If you want to work with the current aggregated dataset (Provisional 2019), you can use the "aggregated-classified.tsv" Dataset provided within this repository.
 If you want to aggregate it yourself, you need to download the original datasets from the EEA website<sup>[1](#myfootnote1)</sup> and continue with the following steps:

 ## 1. Combination
 All the CSV datasets need to be importet into a local SQLite database